hisahi/uncil/docs/API.md

 `void *unc_malloc(Unc_View *w, size_t n);`
 * Allocates `n` bytes through the configured Uncil allocator.
 * The initial contents of the allocated region are all zeros.
+* An allocation with `n = 0` is valid and returns a non-NULL pointer if successful.
 * Returns `NULL` in case of failure.

 `void *unc_mrealloc(Unc_View *w, void *p, size_t n);`